Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/scenemanagement/scene-events.md

 Starting with the "Player" in the top right part of the above diagram, the client (Player) runs through the connection and approval process first which occurs within the `NetworkManager`.
 Once approved, the server-side `NetworkSceneManager` begins the client synchronization process by sending the `SceneEventType.Synchronize` Scene Event message to the approved client.
 The client then processes through the synchronization message.
 Once the client is finished processing the synchronize message, it responds to the server with a `SceneEventType.SynchronizeComplete` message.
 At this point the client is considered "synchronized".
 If the server determines any `NetworkObject` was despawned during the client-side synchronization message processing period, it will send a list of `NetworkObject` identifiers to the client via the `SceneEventType.ReSynchronize` message and the client will locally despawn the `NetworkObject`s.

 :::tip
-When the server receives and processes the `SceneEventType.SynchronizeComplete` message, the client is considered connected (i.e. `NetworkManager.IsConnectedClient` is set to `true`) and both the `NetworkManager.OnClientConnected` delegate handler and the scene event notification for `SceneEventType.SynchronizeComplete` are invoked locally.
-This can be useful to know if your server sends any additional messages to the already connected clients about the newly connected client's status (i.e. a player's status needs to transition from joining to joined).
+When the server receives and processes the `SceneEventType.SynchronizeComplete` message, the client is considered connected (that is, `NetworkManager.IsConnectedClient` is set to `true`) and both the `NetworkManager.OnClientConnected` delegate handler and the scene event notification for `SceneEventType.SynchronizeComplete` are invoked locally.
+This can be useful to know if your server sends any additional messages to the already connected clients about the newly connected client's status (that is, a player's status needs to transition from joining to joined).
 :::

 ## Scene Event Notifications